Panasonic Lumix S5 II Review

 Conclusion

-The Panasonic Lumix S5 II may not match the elegant design of the Leica SL2-S but from a feature standpoint, it excels in areas such as autofocus, and lighter weight.
-It also has a fully articulating screen, and it only costs about 38% of the SL2-S.
+The Panasonic Lumix S5 II may not match the elegant design of the Leica SL2-S, but from a feature standpoint, it excels in areas such as autofocus and lighter weight.
+It also has a fully articulating screen and only costs about 38% of the SL2-S.

-I still wouldn’t mind the Leica but from a cost perspective, the S5 II is hard to frown upon.
+I still wouldn’t mind the Leica, but from a cost perspective, the S5 II is hard to dislike.

-Given the choice between the Sony A7 IV and Lumix S5 II, I think I would pick the S5 II but if Sony could find a better EVF for the A7 IV the choice between the two would be harder.
-This is mainly due to the 34-megapixel sensor in the A7 IV which I may prefer as a still shooter.
+Given the choice between the Sony A7 IV and Lumix S5 II, I think I would pick the S5 II.
+However, if Sony could find a better EVF for the A7 IV, the choice between the two would be harder.
+This is mainly due to the 34-megapixel sensor in the A7 IV, which I may prefer as a still shooter.

 White Balance, ISO, and +/- compensation button by the shutter release button on the Lumix S5 II

-The X-H2 has a 40-megapixel sensor and a gorgeous 5.76M-Dot EVF in a system I am familiar with whereas the S5 II would give me a full-frame sensor and open the door to the L-Mount Alliance lens library and allow for a perhaps better way to adapt my full-frame manual focus vintage and new Voigtländer lenses.
+The X-H2 has a 40-megapixel sensor and a gorgeous 5.76-Mdot EVF in a familiar system.
+In contrast, the S5 II would give me a full-frame sensor, open the door to the L-Mount Alliance lens library, and allow a better way to adapt my full-frame manual focus vintage and new Voigtländer lenses.

-I was positively surprised by the Panasonic Lumix S5 II and if you are in the market for a hybrid full-frame camera I suggest you rent it or swing by your local dealer to check it out before making a final buying decision.
+I was positively surprised by the Panasonic Lumix S5 II.
+If you are in the market for a hybrid full-frame camera, I suggest you rent it or swing by your local dealer to check it out before making a final buying decision.

 Please see the sample images below.